-The Florissant Valley and Black Jack Fire Protection Districts are responsible for fire protection and emergency medical service for this area.
-The Fire Districts also have mutual aid contracts with all of the surrounding Fire Districts and Departments, including the City of St. Louis.
+The Florissant Valley Fire Protection District is responsible for fire protection and emergency medical service for this area.
+The Fire District also has mutual aid contracts with all of the surrounding Fire Districts and Departments, including the City of St. Louis.

-The Emergency Medical Services are supplied by Christian Hospital, NE and NW, under a contract with the Districts to supply advance life support emergency services to five (5) hospitals in St. Louis County (Christian NE and NW, DePaul Medical Center, St. John Mercy and Missouri Baptist).
+The Emergency Medical Services are supplied by Christian Hospital, NE and NW, under a contract with the Fire District to supply advance life support emergency services to five (5) hospitals in St. Louis County (Christian NE and NW, DePaul Medical Center, St. John Mercy and Missouri Baptist).